-One of the executables used by VMware Tools in Linux, Solaris, and FreeBSD guest operating systems is the VMware User process.
-This program implements the fit-guest-to-window feature and Unity mode, among other features.
+VMware Tools in Linux, Solaris, and FreeBSD guest operating systems uses the VMware user process.
+This program implements the fit-guest-to-window and other features.

-Normally, this process is started automatically after you configure VMware Tools and then log out of the desktop environment and log back in.
-You must start the process manually in the following environments:
+Normally, this process starts after you configure VMware Tools, log out of the desktop environment, and log back in.
+You can invoke the VMware user process by running the

-- If you run an X session without a session manager (for example, by using startx and getting a desktop and not using xdm, kdm, or gdm).
+- If you run an X session without a session manager.
+For example, if you use startx to start a desktop session and do not use xdm, kdm, or gdm.

-- If you are using certain older versions of GNOME without gdm or xdm.
+- If you are using an older version of GNOME without gdm or xdm.

-- If you are using any session manager or environment that does not support the Desktop Application Autostart Specification, available from http://standards.freedesktop.org.
+- If you are using a session manager or environment that does not support the Desktop Application Autostart Specification, available from http://standards.freedesktop.org.

 - If you upgrade VMware Tools.

-- To start the process after a VMware Tools software upgrade or if you notice certain features are not working, open a terminal window and enter the vmware-user command.
+Start the process after a VMware Tools software upgrade, or if certain features are not working.
+Open a terminal window and type the